dub-flow/pirate-vuln-app/README.md

 * Check out the 'Loot' functionality and realize that you can access, without authentication, any loot if you know the `id`
 * Check out the `production.log` again and find the `id` of the `admin` user

+# Vulnerability 4: Admins can Exeucte OS Commands

+* This is of course only like god-level bad if we can take over an admin account...
+So that's what we're gonna do here
+* First, we find the admin's `sessionId` in the `production.log` and then run commands